adfresca/sdk-ios/README.md

 You can promote in-game items to specific user segements.
 When a user taps on an action button of an in-app message, a purchase UI will appear.
 Our SDK will automatically detect if the user made a purchase or not, and then will update the campaign performance in our dashboard in real time.
 Please note that [In-App Purchase Tracking](#in-app-purchase-tracking) feature is a prerequisite to this promotion feature.

-Start implementing NPromotionDelegate. onPromotion event is automatically called when a user taps on an action button of an image message in a sales promotion campaign.
+Start implementing NKPromotionDelegate. onPromotion event is automatically called when a user taps on an action button of an image message in a sales promotion campaign.
 You just need to show the purchase UI of the promotion item using 'promotionPurchase' object.

 For Hard Currency Items, you should use StoreKit library codes to show purchase UI.
 You can get the product identifier value of SKProduct from ItemId property of promotionPurchase object.